GenerallyHelpfulSoftware/SVGgh/README.md

 The included library assumes ARC style memory management.
 It's also been arbitrarily set to support iOS 6 and up.
 The code would likely run on iOS 5 and up, but I'm not supporting that going forward.

+Because I'm intending on allowing this to be used as a static library, I'm avoiding the use of **categories** in my Objective-C code in order to avoid the use of the **-ObjC** other linker flag.
+For example, I'd normally have declared a SVGRender+Printing category when I implemented printing.

 ### As a Black Box Library
 If you just want to use the code in your app and are uninterested in the underlying engine, the included Xcode project generates a static library (**SVGgh**) with the following public headers.
 By the way, the reason that classes tend to have a GH (Generally Helpful, or Glenn Howes) prefix is not narcissism, but an attempt of getting around the lack of a namespace in plain Objective-C.
 * SVGDocumentView.h *A simple UIView capable of displaying a SVG document*